kshedden/seqmatch/README.md

   20 hashes, and PMatch around 0.9-1).
 Alternatively, the parameters can be passed using command-line flags, as discussed below.

-* The output columns are as follows:
+* The tab-delimited output columns are:

 1. Read sequence